 Based in Pottstown PA, I exhibit work in regional

-This quote from painter and educator Squeak Carnwath is one of my favorites.
+This quote is one of my favorites.
 I need constant reminding that among the well worn paths leading to a definition of art, there are always dimly lit side trails left unexplored.
 To wander down one of those offers a chance to stumble onto something magical.

 some insight into my process

 My motto: more is more, until it isn't.
 Then, edit, edit, edit.
 The first part of the process is as thought-free as I can manage.
 I fight the need to control my materials, instead approaching them with the same curiosity I would have for any new place I might visit.
-Success means in part, surrendering to the fact that I will never understand them completely, rather come to appreciate their innate complexities.
-A kind of unfolding happens at first that does not move from or toward a specific idea.
-The figurative imagery that develops implies multiple narratives.
-At times it reflects the strange way animals (human or non-human) interact, as elements of abstraction stray toward the surreal.
-The work is best discovered in layers through time, similar to how it's made.
+Success means in part, surrendering to the fact that I will never understand the work completely, but will come to appreciate innate complexities of material, and outcomes.
+A kind of unfolding happens at first that does not move toward a specific idea.
+The ambiguous figures that emerge reflect thoughts about relationships or things I see around me.
+Elements of abstraction stray toward the surreal and are best discovered in layers, through time.